UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/urbancode-velocity/overview.md

 ## History

+### Version 3.0.2

+* **Bug fix**: Resolved an issue that prevented users from adding Jenkins jobs to pipelines using the legacy Jenkins integration.
+The system now accurately detects the active integration status, eliminating incorrect integration not configured error messages.

 ### Version 3.0.1

 * **Improving UI logging and Messaging**: Plugin logging information has been improved.
 Also cross validation of DevOps Velocity instance credentials has been made.